 Each module was measured while running Windows 7 Professional 64Bit, Hyper Threading enabled, Speed Step enabled, CPU Turbo Mode enabled and Power Plan set to "Power Saver".
 This setting ensures that CoreTM processors run in LFM (lowest frequency mode) with minimal core voltage during desktop idle.
 Each module was tested while using two 1GB memory modules.
+For the conga-BE57 a 2GB ECC memory module was used.
 Using different sizes of RAM, as well as one or two memory modules, will cause slight variances in the measured results.